OpenJAC/JAC.jl/README.rst

 Documentation & News
 ~~~~~~~~~~~~~~~~~~~~
-A detailed `Manual, Compendium & Theoretical Background to JAC <Manual-Jac-dist.rst>` is available that
+A detailed `Manual, Compendium & Theoretical Background to JAC <Manual-Jac-dist.pdf>`_  is available that
 describes the **use** and **underlying atomic theory** of the JAC code.
 News about recent developments of JAC
 are summarized `here <NEWS.rst>`.